Krejci has goal, assist for Bruins in 3-2 win over Vegas

 Lauzon, recalled from Providence of the AHL earlier in the day, got his slap shot past Fleury 11:40 into the first period to tie it at 1.

-NOTES: Lauzon has two career goals and both have come against the Golden Knights. … Tuesday was the last game before the All-Star break for both teams, which follow with bye weeks and won’t play again until Jan.
-31. … Vegas LW Tomas Nosek played in his 200th career game. … Bruins D Matt Grzelcyk left with about nine minutes remaining, holding his left arm after colliding with Cody Eakin in front of the Bruins’ net.
+NOTES: Lauzon has two career goals and both have come against the Golden Knights. … Vegas LW Tomas Nosek played in his 200th career game. … Bruins D Matt Grzelcyk left with about nine minutes remaining, holding his left arm after colliding with Cody Eakin in front of the Bruins’ net.
 He did not return.

 UP NEXT